 Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.

-There is no coinsurance, copayment, or deductible for home health agency care.
+copayment, or deductible for home health agency care.